25 Best Things to Do in Yosemite National Park

 If you happen to be visiting Yosemite National Park during the timed-entry season, you either have the option to book an advanced vehicle reservation, or Yosemite National Park can be visited without a timed-entry permit by simply entering the park before 6 a.m. or after 2 p.m.

 However, be aware that entering the park prior to 6 a.m. can be a challenge, given the long, winding canyon roads to get to Yosemite—not to mention that getting stuck behind slow vehicles that don’t utilize the turnouts is not uncommon.
-That is to say, wake up earlier than you think if you’re making your way into Yosemite from Mariposa or Oakhurst.
+That is to say, wake up earlier than you think if you’re making your way into Yosemite from either Mariposa or Oakhurst.

 Book Here: Yosemite Vehicle Reservations